luv91/GaussianMixtureModel-SoftMeansClustering-/ReadMe.md

 ### Now we have say 100 data points. generated.. they will form 3 separate clusters because they are geenreated from 3 separate means and co-variances.

 # Now we have to run the EM algorithm
-### but first we have 100 datapoints information (say, we have generated 100 points)
-### choose 3 points out of 100 at random, and generate means, covariances and weightsfor those 3 points.
+  We have 100 datapoints information (say, we have generated 100 points) Choose 3 points out of 100 at random, and generate means, covariances and weightsfor those 3 points.
-### these three means, cov-raiances and weights represent that of a whole dataset. it is a simple iinitialization, so clusters can overlap initially. (for example if 2 out of 3 cluster have same/nearby mean)
+  These three means, cov-raiances and weights represent that of a whole dataset. it is a simple iinitialization, so clusters can overlap initially. (for example if 2 out of 3 cluster have same/nearby mean)
-### Now run EM algorithm on this.
+  Now run EM algorithm on this.
 After some iterations, you will see that EM algorithm converged. (final cluster plot)